k2view-academy/K2View-Academy/academy/Broadway/Training_Level_1/22_broadway_summary_exercise.md

 **Question 7b:**

-How can you publish the data of a group of customers to the Kafka topic?
+How do you publish the data of a group of customers to the Kafka topic?

 **Step 8 - Write into the Target DB and Handle a DB Error**